RESTRICTIONS

 Value NoTrayContextMenu

-Availability some version 4.00 (Windows NT 4.0 from SP3), and higher
+Availability version 4.0 from Windows NT 4.0 SP3, and higher

 The NoTrayContextMenu value has user-interface support through the Group Policy Object Editor, as “Remove access to the context menus for the taskbar” in the “Start Menu and Taskbar” administrative template.
 It is there said to require “at least Microsoft Windows 2000”.